 Access for Repairs and Maintenance

 If you report a fault in your residence, contractors will have to access the area in order to resolve it.
 If you are not in at the time of their visit, they will leave a calling card to notify you if they have resolved the issue or if they will need to return.
-If you wish, you can ask for notice to be given of when you would like the repair to be attended to but please note: this may extend the timescale of the repair.

 If you have reported a fault, you should expect a contractor to visit within the priority timescale.
 Building and maintenance work starts from 9:30am (excluding emergency repairs).
 In reporting a repair you are consenting to personnel entering your room or flat to assess or carry out the repair.